billfitzgerald/ct_covid_data/README.md

 Create a user account for the author that will be publishing.
 In the profile of the account, set an "Application Password".
 This password should be entered in the **creds.ini** in the **creds** directory.
 You will need to create both the directory and the file, and to state the obvious this file should never be shared.
 This repository contains a sample creds.ini file you can adapt.

-TODO: create screencast that documents the script and the setup.

 ## Caveats and disclaimers

 This script works, but that is not the same as it being good.
 This script contains multiple hacks; I'm not a developer, and any code I write shows that very clearly.
 About the only good thing I can say about this code is that it works.